-- Propose to not impose financial responsibility requirements under CERCLA 108(b) for the Chemical Manufacturing industry based on the conclusion that the degree and duration of risk posed by this industry does not warrant financial responsibility requirements under CERCLA 108(b). - Present the supporting information and analysis EPA used to reach the proposed conclusion, which is consistent with the Hardrock Mining final action and the first two proposals . - Solicit public comment on the proposal for the Chemical Manufacturing Industry and the supporting information and analysis.
+- Propose to not impose financial responsibility requirements under CERCLA 108(b) for the Petroleum and Coal Products Manufacturing industry based on the conclusion that the degree and duration of risk posed by this industry does not warrant financial responsibility requirements under CERCLA 108(b). - Present the supporting information and analysis EPA used to reach the proposed conclusion, which are consistent with the Hardrock Mining final action and the Electric Power Generation, Transmission, and Distribution proposal. - Solicit public comment on the proposal and the supporting information and analysis.

-Current Proposal: Analytical Approach
+15 Current Proposal: Analytical Approach